rhymn/fractalistic/README.md

 ## Arduino Uno
 PID Regulator controlling temperature with 6 relays in 9 steps

-Arduinoclient checks for changes and sends stats using the API every n minutes.
+Arduino client checks for changes and sends stats using the API every 5 minutes.

 ## Arduino Ethernet Adapter
 Interface with the Internet